dahbar/dahbar/README.md

 # 👋 Hi, I’m Nicolas

-I'm a software engineer and Computer Science student at the Technische Universität Berlin, who is passionate about learning, and creating technologies I can be proud of.
+I'm a software engineer based in Berlin, Germany.
+Currently a Computer Science student at the Technische Universität Berlin, who is passionate about learning and development.

 <!---
 dahbar/dahbar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.